 You can transform your spreadsheet into an interactive chart or graph, embed documents other than spreadsheets, and customize the HTML of your table using a

 [gdoc key=""] WordPress shortcode.
 The only required parameter is

 key, which specifies the document you'd like to retrieve.
 All additional attributes are optional.

-After setting the appropriate Sharing setting, copy the URL you use to view the Spreadsheet from your browser's address bar into the shortcode.
+After saving the appropriate Sharing setting, copy the URL you use to view the Google Spreadsheet from your browser's address bar into the shortcode.
 For example, to display the spreadsheet at

 If your spreadsheet uses the "old" Google Spreadsheets, you need to ensure that your spreadsheet is "Published to the Web" and you need to copy only the "key" out of the URL.
 For instance, if the URL of your old Google Spreadsheet is

 https://docs.google.com/spreadsheets/pub?key=ABCDEFG, then your shortcode should look like this:

 gid attribute to fetch data from a worksheet other than the first one (the one on the far left).
 For example, to display a worksheet published at